 End Sub

-- You will see the elements of the periodic table getting colored according to the assigned color based on their element types.
+- You will see the periodic table elements getting colored according to the assigned color based on their element types.

 VBA Breakdown